aquasecurity/aqua-aws/cloudformation/aqua-ecs-ec2/README.md

 Having a seprate DB for audit events is an optional parameter.
 Select "Yes" for AuditRDS parameter if you would like to create a separate RDS instance otherwise select "No" to use single RDS instance for both.
 Default value for AuditRDS (or split DB) is No.

+# External DB (Managed DB)

+If you have an existing PostgreSQL database and want to use the same for aqua deployment, use the cloudformation template aquaEcs-external.yaml.

 # Version upgrade

 To upgrade your Aqua Enterprise version, modify the existing stack with the new Aqua product images.